crispab/crisp-climate/index.md

 We’re definitely not alone, so we’re happy to support and collaborate with other organizations that share the same mission.

+# How do I join?

+Fill in this survey: [Climate Crisplet - I’m in!](https://docs.google.com/forms/d/e/1FAIpQLSexqGYBhv8nvvjVHZ737pu9rd3zL1e4iqXhAbtE7myr3IbJZw/viewform){:target="_blank"}

 # How do I get in touch?

 Email climate AT crisp.se (we read all emails but can't guarantee a response, depends on email volume)

-# How do I join?

-Fill in this survey: [Climate Crisplet - I’m in!](https://docs.google.com/forms/d/e/1FAIpQLSexqGYBhv8nvvjVHZ737pu9rd3zL1e4iqXhAbtE7myr3IbJZw/viewform){:target="_blank"}

 # How are you reducing global warming?

-We’re just getting started, but we [blog about it here](http://blog.crisp.se/tag/climate).
-We aim to pull whatever levers we can - technology, policy, law, market forces, research, education, lobbying, etc.
+We don't have any complete list, but we [blog about some stuff here](http://blog.crisp.se/tag/climate).
+We aim to pull whatever levers we can - technology, policy, law, market forces, research, education, lobbying, etc. We've listed some initiatives we are involved in at the top of this page.

 # How do you work in practice?

-Currently we have an active slack and regular (both face to face and online).
+Currently we have an active slack and meetups every month or two (both face to face and online).

 # What are your guiding principles?